ShoamIv/MLEmails/README.md

 Removing stopwords and unnecessary metadata.

-Dimensionality Reduction

-To improve model efficiency and visualization, we applied dimensionality reduction techniques:

-Principal Component Analysis (PCA) to reduce features to 2D and 3D representations.

-t-Distributed Stochastic Neighbor Embedding (t-SNE) for visualizing high-dimensional folder embeddings.

 ## Labels
 Owing to the fact that the emails in Enron dataset(emails.csv) are already organized into their respective folders, we leveraged word embeddings on the folder names to enhance our analysis.
 This approach was particularly effective because the folder names inherently capture the context and categorization of the emails.
 To streamline the process, we performed significant manual work to consolidate similar folders.
 For instance, folders like HR, HR_r, and HR_recruiting were combined into a single category, HR.
 This approach not only preserved the organizational structure of the emails but also allowed us to leverage the semantic meaning embedded in the folder names, providing a robust foundation for our machine learning pipeline.